The rise of native accounting sync: 4 ways business data gets into accounting platforms

 There are still advantages to manual entry.
 Some who run small businesses need flexibility.
 This is especially true for anyone who keeps their accounts in spreadsheets or uses simple plain text accounting.
 However, as the general standard of accounting connectivity improves, the advantages of manual entry will further diminish relative to the sheer time it takes.

 No-code and low-code workflow automation tools can be an option for small business owners and finance professionals trying to fill the gaps between their platforms.

 These tools effectively make APIs easier for non-developers to use by overlaying a no-code interface where users can orchestrate rules-based workflow automation.
 For example: when Shopify records a sale, update the customer’s record in the CRM.
 While these tools are primarily marketed directly to end-users, some partner with platforms themselves to spin up embedded, quasi-native integration marketplaces.

 By democratizing the use of APIs, these tools can serve numerous use cases.
 They do well where only simple connections are required.
 Where workflow automation tools fall down are the subset of use cases that represent business-critical, complex tasks.
 Many of these tasks require specific cross-domain expertise, accounting being a particularly stark example.
 The best evidence of this is the growth of accounting-specific automation tools.

 Accounting automation tools provide businesses with purpose-built connectivity between their accounting platform and popular commerce or expense platforms like Amazon, Square, or Brex.

 It makes sense that these products are limited.
-As third-parties, accounting automation tools are highly reliant on the behavior of a growing list of platforms and their APIs, neither of which they have any control over.
-Trying to sync any platform to any accounting platform creates an exponentially-increasing list of complex connections.
-This has created an opportunity for platforms themselves.
+As third parties, accounting automation tools are highly reliant on the behavior of a growing list of platforms and their APIs, neither of which they have any control over.
+Trying to sync any platform to any accounting platform creates an exponentially increasing list of complex connections.
+This has created an opportunity for the platforms themselves.

 Native accounting sync